 Mexico has a long, rich history that contributes to the cultural traditions found throughout the country.
-Because different indigenous peoples populated different regions of Mexico, some of the Mexican traditions vary from region to region.
+Because different indigenous peoples populated different regions of Mexico, some Mexican traditions vary from region to region.

-As a result of the influence from Spanish colonisation, the contemporary Mexican traditions are a blend of indigenous and Catholic influences that gives Mexico a unique flavour.
+As a result of the influence of Spanish colonisation, the contemporary Mexican traditions are a blend of indigenous and Catholic influences that gives Mexico a unique flavour.
 Mexicans have many traditions, some of which date back centuries.
 These traditions make visiting or living in Mexico a unique and colourful experience.
 Understanding these traditions before visiting Mexico can enrich any visit to this beautiful country.

 - Mexican Traditions